open-contracting-extensions/ocds_coveredBy_extension/README.md

 ## Example

-The `tender/coveredBy` field is an array of strings, whose values are selected from the `coveredBy.csv` open codelist.
+The `tender.coveredBy` field is an array of strings, whose values are selected from the `coveredBy.csv` open codelist.

 ```json
 {